 free-spirited nudity and surreal landscapes define kate bellm’s imagery

-Intimate and iridescent, raw and romantic, we’d expect nothing less for the British photographer’s first solo show.
+Intimate and iridescent, raw and romantic, we’d expect nothing less from the British photographer

 For Kate Bellm, photography is an opportunity to capture the world and a chance to engage with the natural wonders that inhabit it.
 Intimate and iridescent, raw and romantic, Kate’s first solo exhibition, NIGHT SKY RISING, explores the wild beauty of nature through a surreal lens.
 From idealistic landscapes to free-spirited nudes, each photograph tempts you deeper into Kate’s hypnotic perspective.
 At a time when the world is so rife with tension, the British-born photographer offers a sense of escapism, steeped in the spirit of freedom, youth and nature that is so often lost and overlooked.